pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##Compiler

 The Opal Compiler is now the default compiler.
-Opal is a new compiler frameworks using visitor and Intermediate representation to support optimisations.
-Opal is a stagged compiler.
-It is based on a real visitor and Intermediate representation.
-A massive amount of improvements have be done to make Opal working smoothly.
-Opal is a key infrastructure aspect for the next generation.
-The compiler API has been clean up and simplified.
-Simplifying all the old methods with large number of arguments has been done.
-Support for blockclosures have been fully revisited and improved.
-Many changes have been made to also clarify the API.
-Opal is now able to parse totally Pharo.
+Opal is a new compiler framework using visitors and a bytecode level intermediate representation.
+A massive amount of improvements have been done to make Opal working smoothly and allowing Opal to be a key infrastructure for the next generation of Pharo.
+The compiler API has been cleaned and simplified.
 Special thanks for Marcus Denker and Clément Béra.
-The following paper describes it http://rmod.lille.inria.fr/archives/papers/Bera13a-OpalIWST.pdf
+The following short paper has a detailed description: http://rmod.lille.inria.fr/archives/papers/Bera13a-OpalIWST.pdf

 Opal is based on the RB AST.
-* It uses RB Parser.
+* It uses the RB Parser.
 * It is based on an IR backend for byte-code generation and manipulation.
 * Opal supports a mapping for debugger uses AST (pc->AST and AST->highlighting).
 * This version offers a radical cleanup of compiler related API.